The How’s And Why’s Of Sealcoat

 - Trim Your Lawn Before Any Repairs: If your lawn borders your driveway or parking lot, trim it back before you start, or you may end up with black grass imbedded in your asphalt.

 For sealcoat to stick to blacktop and protect it, the surface must be completely clean.
 Just like you wouldn’t put wax on a dirty and greasy car, you can’t put asphalt sealer on dirty or greasy pavement.

-Here's the supplies you'll need to clean the surface before sealcoating:
+Here are the supplies you'll need to clean the surface before sealcoating:

 First, use the gas blower to clear all dirt, debris, and sand from the surface.

 If you have any parking lot lines, be sure to clear all flaking paint, otherwise the asphalt sealing won't adhere to the surface.
 A scrub brush can help with flaking paint.

 Use the environmental degreaser cleaner before you apply sealer to clean any and all stains.
 Simply apply the cleaner, scrub the surface, let it sit for five minutes, and then rinse with water.
 Be sure to take a look at the problem area when it’s dry so you’re positive the stain is gone.
 If it's not, repeat the process as needed.

 If you have a smaller asphalt surface, like a home driveway, you may be able to use a leaf blower or broom to clear dirt and debris.